Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 16:45 Yeah.

-16:51 I thought was great was pairwise.
+16:47 The third one on is everybody should know about that I thought was great was pairwise.

 16:53 And I actually apparently never knew about this.

-16:56 And this is a way to like, let's say you've got a, the example is a bunch of names and
+16:56 And this is a way to, like, let's say you've got the example is a bunch of names and you want to be able to make sure that everybody says hi to the person on their right.

-17:10 through an entire sequence and make sure each pair in a, like you're just walking it
+17:09 But if you want to go through an entire sequence and make sure each pair in a, like, you're just walking it down, like the first number one and number two, and then two and three and then three and four.

-17:20 then three and four, this is an easy way to do that.
+17:21 This is an easy way to do that.

-17:30 lists and do slices, but that's a little confusing.
+17:32 But that's a little confusing.

 17:33 Whereas pairwise just gives it to you right away.

-17:36 It returns to two pointers to objects.
+17:36 It returns two pointers to objects.

 17:39 So that's really cool.

-17:40 A couple more things I wanted to bring up that, that were great in here was zip
+17:41 A couple more things I wanted to bring up that I thought were great in here was zip longest, which I do remember because I use it frequently.

-17:51 things together, which means you're going to go through and go through to two
+17:50 But if you're zipping two things together, which means you're going to go through and go through two sequences using zip, by default, zip picks the shortest.

-18:07 have a fill value.
+18:06 But zip longest will have a fill value.

-18:08 So you give it a fill value and it goes through everything and you'll have
+18:08 So you give it a fill value and it goes through everything and you'll have something empty.

 18:13 So you make sure you go through everything.